 The bill amends the Government Code by adding a new Subchapter E, which outlines the responsibilities of the attorney general regarding the prosecution of criminal offenses related to election laws in Texas.
-It establishes that law enforcement agencies must report any probable cause of election-related criminal offenses to the attorney general and provide any requested information to assist in these prosecutions.
+It establishes that law enforcement agencies must report any probable cause of election-related criminal offenses to the attorney general and provide any requested information to assist in investigations.
 The attorney general is granted jurisdiction to prosecute these offenses and is required to represent the state in such cases.

 Statutes affected: